ieeta-pt/Biochef/README.md

 ## Contributing

-We welcome contributions to GTO BioChef!
+We welcome contributions to BioChef!
 Whether it's bug reports, feature requests, or code contributions, please refer to our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get started.

 ## License